Skip to main content

 Linguistics Major - Cognition and Language

 The cognition and language major is designed for students interested in how language interacts with cognitive processing, including language development, language processing and neuroscience.
-Students take core courses in general linguistics, as well as courses that provide knowledge and theoretical perspectives on language processing both in linguistics and in related fields of study such as cognitive science or psychology.
+Students take courses in general linguistics, as well as courses that provide knowledge and theoretical perspectives on language processing both in linguistics and in related fields of study such as cognitive science or psychology.

 Course Offerings